bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="slider-wrapper with background images for each." />
 </p>

-Down here as you look down through the CSS here, you&apos;ll see this is where the background images are.
+<p>Down here as you look down through the CSS here, you&apos;ll see this is
+where the background images are.
 It&apos;s on the list items.
 So the first list item gets this background image, second one gets that one.
-The images are here in the folder.
+The images are here in the folder.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 367. example, css for the slider (219) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">